// Blog / comparison

 Switching agents becomes expensive because each tool has to rediscover the same project structure and the same trust warnings.

-// shared layer
+// shared repository context

 Codex can read `.agents/skills/*/SKILL.md`; Claude Code can read `.claude/skills/*/SKILL.md`; both point back to the same .knowledge files.